 Ranking Georgia Tech Football 2026 Matchups From Easiest to Hardest

-Georgia Tech has a tough season ahead filled with a far tougher schedule than 2025.
+Georgia Tech has a tough season ahead filled with a far tougher schedule then 2025 presented.
 There will be a number of matchups which will go a long way in determining how good the Yellow Jackets will be.
-The Ramblin Wreck won nine games in 2025 (the most in the Brent Key era), and is looking to take another step forward.
+The Ramblin Wreck won nine games in 2025 (the most in the Brent Key era), and are looking to take another step forward.

-In preparation for the schedule release, let’s take a look at some of the scheduled opponents for the Yellow Jackets and rank them from easiest to hardest.
+In preparation of the schedule release, let’s take a look at some of the scheduled opponents for the Yellow Jackets and rank them from easiest to hardest.

 12. Boston College